rust-lang/rfcs/text/0000-async-stream.md

 and moved about independently from `self`.

 This RFC does not cover the addition of lending streams (streams as implemented through this RFC are all non-lending streams).
+Lending streams depend on [Generic Associated Types](https://rust-lang.github.io/rfcs/1598-generic_associated_types.html), which are not (at the time of this RFC) stable.

 We can add the `Stream` trait to the standard library now and delay adding in this distinction between the two types of streams - lending and